farhi/remote-desktop/README.md

 # remote-desktop
-A remote desktop service that launches virtual machines and display them in your browser
+A remote desktop service that launches virtual machines and displays them in your browser

 What is provided by this service
 ================================